 If you have ever suffered a serious injury, then you will know what a terrible experience it can be.
 What might compound such an incident even further is if you also have to end up taking time off work so that you can recover.
 Not only is this a nuisance, but it also means you will be in a poor situation financially.
 When you have a serious injury to deal with, the last thing you want is to also have to think about your financial situation.
 Still, if that is the situation you find yourself in, then you had best make the best of it.
-In this article, we are going to give you some pointers on how to bounce back financially after a serious injury which keeps you away from work.
+In this article, we are going to give you some pointers on how to bounce back financially after a serious injury that keeps you away from work.

 See If You Can Get Compensation

-Depending on how the incident occurred, it is possible that you will be entitled to some compensation of some sort.
+Depending on how the incident occurred, you may be entitled to some compensation of some sort.
 If you were not personally to blame, then you can probably try and see whether you can gain compensation.
 To do this, you will need to consult a professional personal injury attorney.
 They will be able to help you to decide whether you are likely to win a case – and if so, they can help you put it together and present it.
 If you are fortunate, this could help you out massively on the financial side of things, so it is well worth looking into this option if this happens to you.

 If you are fortunate enough to have any decent savings, then you might want to think about using those during this time.
 Although it is often a shame to use savings in this way, it is at least good to know that you have the option available.
 If you do have savings, and you decide to use them, then remember that you still want to think about other options which might be available to you.
 After all, you might want to replace those savings as soon as possible, so the earlier you start thinking about that, the better.